 "verb: The property of being environmentally sustainable; the degree to which a process or enterprise is able to be maintained or continued while avoiding the longterm depletion of natural resources".
 As the days grow longer and warmer and winter loosens its grip over the land, the high renewing energy of spring will still be with us as we move into the Summer term.
 During this half term we will be starting a new theme "Sustainability" which is another of our core values.
 This overriding theme will allow us to look more deeply at the methods we can use that do not harm the environment so that natural resources are available in the future.
 We will also be looking at how we can support the eco-systems around us so that they can continue to support life over a period of time.

 During Spring 2, the children explored all the "growth" taking place in our school grounds and they also reflected on the many ways they had grown as individuals.
 Once again they took us all on an amazing learning journey.
-We discovered the signs of spring, planted and sowed wildflowers seeds, cleared ivy and brambles allowing more light into the grounds and made bird boxes.
-Again each week I have been so impressed with the groups growing level of confidence, respect and wonder in the natural world.
+We discovered the signs of spring, planted trees and wildflowers seeds, made a fence to protect these new plants using wood work tools and the square lashings knot to name just a few, Again each week I have been so impressed with the groups growing level of confidence, respect and wonder in the natural world.